KevinLiTian/CS50W/0.Introduction/0.HTML_CSS/README.md

 #### More HTML Elements

-Otherthan the html, head and body elements that are used in almost all the webpages, there are more elements to describe different layout of the webpage such as headings, lists, links, images or bold/italics
+Otherthan the html, head and body elements that are used in almost all the webpages, there are more elements to describe different layout of the webpage such as headings, lists, links, images, bold/italics, tables, etc.

-Note: <!----> represents comments in HTML files

 - **Headings**: `<h1></h1>`, `<h2></h2>`, ..., `<h6></h6>`
 - **Lists**: `<ol></ol>`, `<ul></ul>`, `<li>,</li>`